Find jobs in London with this guide on the current job market in London, job vacancies, UK work permits, and where to find jobs vacancies.

 London work environment and culture

 London is a lively, multicultural city and this is reflected in the workplace and multicultural workforce.
-The workforce in inner London is highly educated and 60 percent have university degrees, and increasingly graduates are working in non-graduate jobs because of the large numbers of educated candidates on the market.
-Around 60 percent of positions in London are full-time; 38 percent of positions in London are part-time.
+The workforce in inner London is highly educated and around 60% have university degrees.
+Increasingly graduates are working in non-graduate jobs because of the large numbers of educated candidates on the market.
+Around 60% of positions in London are full-time; 38% of positions in London are part-time.

 Visas and work permits

-If you’re from any other country (third nationals/non-EEA citizens) you will likely need a visa to enter and work in the UK, although some exceptions exist.
+Most third country citizens need a visa to enter and work in the UK, although some exceptions exist.
 There are a number of visas with different conditions; for example, highly skilled migrants need a Tier 2 (general) visa, which requires a certificate of sponsorship from an employer before coming to the UK.
-Check the UK visas website to find out whether you need a visa – and how to apply if you do.

 You will need to be able to speak English to a high standard to get a well-paid, professional job in London.
-Having another language in addition to English can give you an advantage.
+Because London is a multicultural city with many residents and visitors speaking foreign languages, having another language in addition to English can give you an advantage.
 If you want a casual job, being able to speak English isn’t so important but the pay and conditions could be poor.

 Finding jobs in London